Regents’ Momentum Award for Excellence in Advising and Student Success

 - Engaged students in a program of study that provides a clear path to graduation and a career or further study (encouraged to explore and examine their stated interest during their first year, and to complete essential courses within the core curriculum that enable further development within a discipline).

-- Engaged in institutional advising practices which promote the metrics of the Momentum Year:
+- Engaged in institutional practices which promote the metrics of Momentum in the first year:

 - Students attempt initial math and English requirements in the first year

 - Students attempt 9 hours in an academic focus area in the first year

 - Students attempt 30 hours of a clear pathway in the first year